 - The Professional Development Grant provides up to $2,000 for discipline-specific professional development activities hosted by departments and programs.
-Proposals are accepted in fall.
+Proposals are due October 15 each year.

 - Read about your colleagues’ professional development and contribute a post of your own to the Professional Development Blog.